Descriptions of Jefferson’s physical appearance and demeanor

 Foster used the excuse of “space constraints” that kept him from mentioning all the alternative interpretations, however, there appeared to be enough space to simply add the letter “A” to the headline, which would have made it more accurate: A Jefferson fathered slave’s last child.

-And regarding overall space constraints, Foster’s article was accompanied by another article on the topic: an essay on the political significance of the DNA study, which was questionable for a scientific journal to publish.
+And regarding overall space constraints, Foster’s article was accompanied by a sister article on the topic: an essay on the political significance of the DNA study, which was questionable for a scientific journal to publish.
 In fact, it took up more space than the Foster article, and repeated inaccurate claims of a definitive DNA confirmation: “Now DNA analysis confirms that Jefferson was indeed the father of at least one of Hemings’ children.”

 “Rather than accept the authority of the editor of Nature or some other journal in the determination of scientific truth, both the media and the public at large should be skeptical about all scientific claims until they have been evaluated, not only by peer-reviewed journals but also in the open forum of scientific and public discussion.
 In particular, the public should be skeptical about scientific claims that support political interests.
 When such claims lack intrinsic scientific significance (as in the case of those made in the Foster paper), their publication in a scientific journal should be recognized for what it is: an abuse of the scientific press.”
 [March 19, 1999]